Deeman2014/Open_edX_Windows7_Installation/prerequisites.rst

 1. Microsoft Windows 7 Enterprise
 ---------------------------------

-First, you will need the host operating system, Microsoft Windows 7 Enterprise.
+First, you will need the host operating system, Microsoft Windows 7 Enterprise, Service Pack 1.

 You need the Enterprise (or Ultimate) version because that version comes with a systems service that the edX platform needs, called Client for Network File Ssystem (NFS).